How To Build a cheap In Ear Monitor System for your band

 Take this old MOTU interface I bought back in 2003.
-It has a piece of software on it called Cuemix, That let’s you route all it’s inputs to 4 different sets of outputs, making 4 mixes which can be used for monitoring.
+It has a piece of software on it called Cuemix, That let’s you route all it’s inputs to 4 different sets of outputs, making 4 mixes which can be used for an in ear monitor system.
 It also has 8 outputs.
 So that could be Mix 1 L&R, mix 2 L&R Mix 3 L&R, mix 4 L&R.

-It’s always a problem when a band turns up for a gig or a festival wanting to patch in their split to connect their monitoring system.
+It’s always a problem when a band turns up for a gig or a festival wanting to patch in their split to connect their in ear monitor rig.
 This means the Sound engineer has to unplug all their channels, plug them into a band’s stage rack, take the split lines out of that and then back into his or her system again.

 This can meet a lot of resistance, as the engineer is then dependent on the split being in order, and if it’s made from cheaper components it’s another place where noise, hum or dropouts could be introduced.
 It also takes a lot of time, as they have to change where everything is patched and then patch it all back again after that band is done.

 So how many inputs do I need?
 Say a traditional band setup has 14 channels: Kick, Snare, HH, Tom 1, Tom 2, Tom 3, OHL, OHR, Bass, Git 1, Git 2, Vox 1, Vox 2,Vox 3